maciek-dwarf/-MadPodRacing/README.txt

 Debugging  with cerr output - nightmare even on the GPU it's easier.
 On the forum i read about genetic algorithm approach which apparently get's to legend but i haven't implemented it.

+Got to legend by hacking - this code isn't 100% clean but as an excuse i blame insufficient tools ( 1 file for the code ).

 Was interesting and fun!!!!